Man abducted as a child 33 years ago reunited with mother after drawing map of home village from memory - NZ Herald

 A Chinese man has been reunited with his mother 33 years after being abducted, with the help of a map he drew from memory of his long-lost village.

-Li Jingwei was four-years-old when he was taken by a neighbour in Yunnan province, southwest China, and trafficked some 1,000 miles away.
+Li Jingwei was 4 when he was taken by a neighbour in Yunnan province, in southwest China, and trafficked some 1600km away.

 There he was sold to a family who went on to raise him, but he said he never forgot his abduction.
 Growing up, he would often map out his old village with a stick on the ground to help keep its memory fresh in his mind.

-In mid-December, Li, 37, posted online a drawing he had sketched out of the village, and asked for help from the public to identify it.
+In mid-December, Li, 37, posted online a drawing he had sketched of the village, and asked for help from the public to identify it.

 He expected to have to wait years for news, but was startled to get information almost immediately that led to the identification of his village and his mother after police also started to investigate.